y-nk/encre/README.md

 1. `npm install encre`
 2. Create a `posts/` folder
-3. Create a `static/index.html` template file
+3. Create a `layouts/index.html` template file
+4. Create a `static/` folder for your assets

 ## Usage